-Metadata files,
+Metadata files, used to automatically fill the data descriptions

-Legend files (QGIS layer style file (.qml) or SLD (Styled Layer Descriptor) file (.sld); ArcGIS Layer Files (.lyr) are not supported),
+Legend files, used to define the style for the Ingestion Classes.
+Supported formats are: QGIS layer style file .qml or Styled Layer Descriptor file .sld.
+Note that ArcGIS Layer Files .lyr are not supported.

-EAGLE Barcoding files.
+EAGLE Barcoding files, used to define the EAGLE mapping

-These additional files will be used to prefill the data descriptions and define the EAGLE mapping as well as the style for the Ingestion Classes (step 5).
 The upload of these documents can also be performed at a later stage (section 3.7).